-Jan’s advanced-level eventing, third-level dressage, more than 25 years of experience using Linda Tellington-Jones’ TTouch® and five years using Carolyn Resnick’s Liberty training combine to provide a diverse and well-rounded training foundation that achieves exceptional results.
+Jan’s advanced-level eventing, third-level dressage and more than 25 years of experience using Linda Tellington-Jones’ TTouch® combine to provide a diverse and well-rounded training foundation that achieves exceptional results.

 Monthly training, private and group clinics, lessons, and demos are available to meet your horse’s specific needs and your budget.

-Here is what one happy horse owner said about Jan's new program, A Better Topline:
+Here is what one happy horse owner said about Jan's new program, A Better Topline TM:

 "If you’re wondering whether your horses would benefit from Jan working with them, the answer is YES!
 A horse can only do so much when their bodies are stiff or uncomfortable... we never thought Rein would be sound again let alone jumping courses, but she’s hunting, jumping and able to be ridden hard on a regular basis without pain after the help she received."--TK